+(b) Definitions

-- (III) Average tree canopy height: Means the average height found by inventorying the height above ground level of all trees over twenty (20) feet in height for a radius of one-hundred fifty (150) feet. - (IV) Height: Means the height above ground level from the natural grade of a site to the highest point of a structure. - (V) Personal Service Wireless Facility (PSWF): Means a facility for providing any type of service using electromagnetic waves propagation to and from a propagation facility.
-Such service includes cellular telephone, radiotelephone, paging, e-mail connectivity, computer connectivity and similar activities. - (VI) Telecommunications facilities: Means any structure, antenna, tower, or any device which provides commercial mobile wireless services, unlicensed wireless services, cellular phone services, specialized mobile radio communications (SMR), personal communications service (PCS), common carrier wireless exchange access services and any other commercial electromagnetic propagation such as radio and television.
-Personal service wireless facilities are included in this definition. - (C) Site Standards - (I) When allowed by this Ordinance and after approval by the Planning Board, a telecommunications facility may be placed on a property as a primary or secondary use of the property on which it is located.
+- (i) Alternative tower structure: Addresses innovative siting techniques, which include, but are not limited to, man-made trees, church steeples, light poles, telephone pole stub antennas, and similar alternative design mounting structures that effectively provide electromagnetic radiation coverage in selected areas while camouflaging or concealing the presence of antennas or towers. - (ii) Antenna: Means any exterior apparatus designed for the sending/receiving of electromagnetic wavelengths at any frequency and with any bandwidth. - (iii) Average tree canopy height: Means the average height found by inventorying the height above ground level of all trees over twenty (20) feet in height for a radius of one-hundred fifty (150) feet. - (iv) Height: Means the height above ground level from the natural grade of a site to the highest point of a structure. - (v) Personal Service Wireless Facility (PSWF): Means a facility for providing any type of service using electromagnetic waves propagation to and from a propagation facility.
+Such service includes cellular telephone, radiotelephone, paging, e-mail connectivity, computer connectivity and similar activities. - (vi) Telecommunications facilities: Means any structure, antenna, tower, or any device which provides commercial mobile wireless services, unlicensed wireless services, cellular phone services, specialized mobile radio communications (SMR), personal communications service

+(PCS), common carrier wireless exchange access services and any other commercial electromagnetic propagation such as radio and television.
+Personal service wireless facilities are included in this definition.

+(c) Site Standards

+- (i) When allowed by this Ordinance and after approval by the Planning Board, a telecommunications facility may be placed on a property as a primary or secondary use of the property on which it is located.
 A different primary use of the property shall not preclude use of the property for an antenna or tower; any support facilities are subject to all other pertinent requirements of the Zoning Ordinance and the Town Building Code.
 When such tower and/or support facilities are located on a leased parcel within the lot, the dimensions of the entire parent lot shall control.
+Telecommunications towers and facilities will not be considered an accessory use. - (ii) This ordinance shall not govern the amateur, non-profit and publicly owned radio and telecommunications facilities.
+Such facilities must meet the structure height limitations of thirtyfive (35) feet unless permitted by the Board of Adjustment.

+(d) Zoning Requirements

-Telecommunications towers and facilities will not be considered an accessory use. - (II) This ordinance shall not govern the amateur, non-profit and publicly owned radio and telecommunications facilities.
-Such facilities must meet the structure height limitations of thirty-five (35) feet unless permitted by the Board of Adjustment. - (D) Zoning Requirements - (I) Telecommunication's towers will project no higher than ten (10) feet above the average tree canopy or the height of existing buildings, whichever is greater, within a radius of one-hundred fifty (150) feet from the tower. - (II) RSA 12-J:6 will be complied with when towers are constructed within conservation land, historic districts, or the boundaries of scenic areas as described in RSA 12-J:6, 1-VII. - (III) Fall zones will be defined and identified to provide for public safety by protecting from falling ice, hardware and debris.
-The fall zone shall be an area at ground level with a radius equal to the highest point of the tower, including any antennas or appurtenances, the minimum distance shall be that to any property line, public highway right-of-way, habitable business or residence, or public recreation area.
+- (i) Telecommunication's towers will project no higher than ten (10) feet above the average tree canopy or the height of existing buildings, whichever is greater, within a radius of one-hundred fifty (150) feet from the tower. - (ii) RSA 12-J:6 will be complied with when towers are constructed within conservation land, historic districts, or the boundaries of scenic areas as described in RSA 12-J:6, 1-VII. - (iii) Fall zones will be defined and identified to provide for public safety by protecting from falling ice, hardware and debris.
+The fall zone shall be an area at ground level with a radius equal to the highest point of the tower, including any antennas or appurtenances, the minimum distance shall be that to any property line, public highway right-of-way, habitable business or residence, or public recreation area. - (iv) Town public safety, public utility, educational and community telecommunications requirements will be met by co-location on approved telecommunication towers. - (v) The applicant is responsible for the following: - 1) Provide an overlay map identifying location's relationship to, within the Town and immediately abutting Towns: - 1) Scenic roads - 2) View corridors - 3) View sheds